 - · Caution when handling solvents and mounting media! - Cover the reagent vessels during instrument pauses to avoid evaporation of the filled reagent.
 Caution!
 Reagent vapors (e.g. xylene) can be irritating. - Always wear protective clothing suitable for laboratory use, as well as rubber gloves and safety goggles when handling the chemicals and mounting medium used in this instrument. - The installation site must be well-ventilated.
 In addition, we highly recommend connecting the instrument to an external exhaust air extraction system.
-The chemicals to be used in the HistoCore SPECTRA CV are flammable and hazardous to health. - Do not operate the instrument in rooms with an explosion hazard. - When disposing of consumed or used up reagents, observe the applicable local regulations and the waste disposal regulations of the company/institution in which the instrument is being operated. - Reagent vessels must always be filled outside of the instrument in compliance with the safety information. - Danger of explosion and potential respiratory tract irritation due to flammable, evaporative reagents in the oven.
+The chemicals to be used in the HistoCore SPECTRA CV are flammable and hazardous to health. - Do not operate the instrument in rooms with an explosion hazard. - The user is responsible for monitoring the expiration date of other reagents used with the HistoCore SPECTRA CV (e. g. xylene in the reagent vessels and the needle cleaning containers).
+Expired reagents must be replaced immediately and disposed of.
+When disposing of consumed, expired or used-up reagents, the applicable local regulations and the waste disposal regulations of the company/institution in which the instrument is being operated have to be observed. - Reagent vessels must always be filled outside of the instrument in compliance with the safety information. - Danger of explosion and potential respiratory tract irritation due to flammable, evaporative reagents in the oven.